lucabrunox/try-without-install/README.md

 twi aws
 ```

-If you want to see which packages have been installed this way on your system:
+If you want to see which commands have been installed this way on your system:

 ```shell
 grep try-without-install /usr/local/bin/*